What Is EVS?

 Elastic scalability

 The EVS disk capacity ranges from 10 GiB to 32 TiB.
-When it no longer meets your needs, you can expand the disk capacity up to 32 TiB in increments of 1 GiB, without interrupting your applications.
+You can start with 10 GiB, and if, later on, that no longer meets your needs, you can expand the disk capacity to up to 32 TiB in increments of 1 GiB, without interrupting your applications.

 Expansion Overview